-Public Transport in Brussels
+Brussels Public Transport

 Buses are convenient if your departure point or destination is not close to a metro station.
-Buses have timetables which are available at each bus stop and also online but they do not run as frequently as the metro so it pays to check the timetable before waiting at the bus stop.
-Tickets can be purchased from the driver at €2 for a 1 hour ‘jump’ ticket, which can be used on the metro and trams as well.
+Timetables are available at each bus stop and also online but they do not run as frequently as the metro so it pays to check the timetable before waiting at the bus stop.
+Tickets can be purchased from the driver at €2.50 for a 1 hour ticket, which can be used on the metro and trams as well.

-The intercity train system is very convenient for making day trips from Brussels to the other major cities in Brussels.
-Trains run frequently throughout the day (at least 1 train per hour) and tickets can be purchased from any railway station (marked with a B with a circle).
+The intercity train system is very convenient for making day trips from Brussels to the other major cities in Belgium.
+Trains run frequently throughout the day (at least 1 train per hour) and tickets can be purchased at any railway station (marked with a B with a circle).
 All tickets have open time schedules so you can board at any time during the day.
 Tickets are stamped on the train after you have boarded.
 To check out how long it takes to go from one city to another see Travel to Brussels.